 emerged, unable to meet, people are sharing knowledge and seed online.
 We are

-joy of growing that more are starting to experience and that people will start
+joy of growing and that people will start

 looking at the plants that so willingly provide so much for us in a different

 way.
 I believe saving seed and passing it on in community and down through